propelorm/propelorm.github.com/documentation/reference/model-criteria.markdown

   ->find();
 ```

-### Using A Query As Input For A Second Query (Table Subqueries) ###
+### Sub Selects ###

-SQL supports table subqueries (a.k.a "inline view" in Oracle) to solve complex cases that a single query can't solve, or to optimize slow queries with several joins.
+SQL supports table subqueries (a.k.a Sub Selects and "inline view" in Oracle) to solve complex cases that a single query can't solve, or to optimize slow queries with several joins.
 For instance, to find the latest book written by every author in SQL, it usually takes a query like the following:

 ```sql
 SELECT book.ID, book.TITLE, book.AUTHOR_ID, book.PRICE, book.CREATED_AT, MAX(book.CREATED_AT)